Toto-Kotaro-Tanaka/ms4-eagle-golf/TESTING.md

 As Python code is completed, a code validation test is carried out by using [PEP8 &#40;Python Enhancement Proposal&#41; online](http://pep8online.com) to see if the code meets guidelines and best practices for the readability and consistency of Python code.

-Below is the list of `py` files that are customised therefore checked by the validator.
+Below is the list of `py` files that are customised and checked by the validator.

 **eagle-golf Product**